 “the negative welfare implications of keeping horses socially isolated from others of the same species may constitute an ethical dilemma for caregivers wanting to increase their horse’s attachment to them.”

-How to make a horse feel safe?
+How to make a horse feel safe and relaxed?

 I’d say 2 key ingredients are: